Online Liberal Arts Degree Programs

 HOW MUCH DOES A LIBERAL ARTS DEGREE COST?

-To earn a liberal arts degree, students paid a median in-state tuition of $6,450 to attend a public institution in 2016.
-That same year, they paid a median out-of-state tuition of $29,840 to attend a private institution.
+To earn a liberal arts degree, students paid a median in state tuition of $7,070 to attend a public school in 2021.
+That same year, they paid a median out of state tuition of $32,954 to attend a private school.

-Last check, there were 1505 schools that offer liberal arts degrees or programs.
-From those schools, there were 319,647 liberal arts degrees awarded to students.
-The majority (90.4%!) of those degrees were associate’s degrees.
+As per DataUSA, there were 448 schools that offer liberal arts degrees or programs.
+From those schools, there were 37,634 liberal arts degrees awarded to students.
+Most of those degrees were associate’s degrees.

 ACCREDITATION FOR ONLINE LIBERAL ARTS DEGREE PROGRAMS

 Accreditation is a process of review that schools undergo.
-It helps students, governments, employers, and others know that a given school provides quality education.
-After a rigorous process of review, schools can receive institutional or programmatic accreditation.
+It helps students, gov’ts, employers, and others know that a given school provides quality education.
+After an intense process of review, schools can receive accreditation at the institute or program level.
 They must renew it regularly.

 - The Accrediting Commission for Community and Junior Colleges